 ExoDx Prostate can be an effective test for using in combination with the PSA and other personal health factors to predict if a patient should be referred for an initial prostate biopsy.
 See a sample ExoDx results report and learn more about how to interpret the report.
 Please not that all test results like those of ExoDx should be reviewed with a healthcare provider.

 Below is an initial list of frequently asked questions about the ExosomeDx test.
-You can also submit your question.

 The PSA test cannot differentiate between prostate cancer and non-cancerous (benign) conditions, such as benign prostatic hyperplasia (BPH).
 Men who receive a PSA level above 1.5 ng/ML should discuss additional biomarker testing with their healthcare providers prior to considering a prostate biopsy.

 Although there are many factors that contribute to your healthcare provider’s decision to conduct a prostate biopsy, there are several urinary and blood based PCMs that may help guide you and your physician through the decision of conducting a prostate biopsy.
 These include:

 Genetic tests also may be worth considering if you have a family history of prostate cancer, breast cancer, ovarian cancer or colorectal cancer.
 These genetic tests are recommended for men who are determined through genetic counseling to be at potential risk for hereditary cancer:

 If you are in the active surveillance stage and wondering about getting more insights into your prostate cancer, these tissue-based tests can be performed on the prostate biopsy you previously had.
 Results can give you peace of mind or inform your next move.

 If you have not had a biopsy and are in the watchful waiting stage based on your initial PSA, DRE, or other tests, consider the PCMs and genetic tests highlighted in Waypoint 1 of the prostate cancer journey.

 The intended use population for the ExoDx Prostate Test is: